ubccpsc/310/readings/TestabilityAssertions.md

 #### Observability

 Sometimes the CUT can be invoked by a test but its outcome cannot be observed.
 For example, if a defective method mutates some external inaccessible object but does not return a value.
-Often these can be resolved by returning data to the callee that might otherwise just been passed further down a call chain.
+Often these can be resolved by returning data to the caller that might otherwise just been passed further down a call chain.
 One surprising challenge when considering observability is determining what values are correct and what values are erroneous.
 While this sounds simple, this is the root cause of the old saying "That's not a bug, it's a feature!"; at their core these are often caused by imprecise, incomplete, or contradictory specifications.

 #### Isolateability